mzkaramat/mzkaramat/README.md

 the fewest false positives on the market, so operators finally trust the output.

-Already running production lines at Siemens, Bosch, LEONI, and Magna.
+Already running production lines at Siemens, Bosch, LEONI, Magna and 25+ customers.

 I love the mix: building a high-agency team and going deep into the math behind every breakthrough we ship.
 Outside work, I chase